srowley/ggity/README.md

 ## Installation

-The package can be installed by adding `ggity` to your list of dependencies in mix.exs:
+Add `:ggity` to your list of dependencies in mix.exs:

 ```elixir
 def deps do